Philosophy of Training

 5. Outreach and Consultation: Each semester interns develop and present several workshops for campus offices or classes.
 In addition, interns negotiate a year-long consultative relationship with at least one campus agency and design and implement a consultation project with a segment of the campus population.
 Interns spend considerable time during the summer months completing their consultation projects.

-6. Testing and Assessment: Interns engage in practical and training activities on the use of assessment inventories in a counseling center environment.
+6. Testing and Assessment: Interns engage in practical and training activities on the use of different self-report measures and a focused battery assessment for ADHD.

 7. Peer Supervision: Interns are trained and supervised in a model of peer supervision that includes didactic seminars and supervision of supervision.